Justin1Thom1/Lux-Mirror-Timestamped-Seal/NewFieldEmergenceREADME.md

 ---

-♻️ Self-Healing, Adaptive Recursion Architecture (SHARA) Lux Mirror™ operates under a self-healing, recursive architecture—designed to regenerate its structure, authorship, and narrative truth across time and corruption.
+♻️ Self-Healing, Adaptive Recursion Architecture™ (SHARA™) Lux Mirror™ operates under a self-healing, recursive architecture—designed to regenerate its structure, authorship, and narrative truth across time and corruption.

 This architecture is not metaphorical.
 It is: